-The response was measured by contact rate for both inbound calling or collections agent outbound calling.
+The response was measured by contact rate for both inbound calling and collections agent outbound calling.
 The first and third test results demonstrate a significant customer contact improvement over the baseline control results.
-While a higher contact rate does not automatically lead to a 1 to 1 decrease in loss rates, it will very likely make directional improvements.
-The results will inform ongoing collections effectiveness by 1) increasing collections customer contact and 2) effectively resolve the customer delinquency.
+While a higher contact rate does not automatically lead to a 1-to-1 decrease in loss rates, it will very likely make directional improvements.
+The results will inform ongoing collections effectiveness by:

-Earlier in my career, I was a behavioral economist in large banking and consumer lending organizations.
-I led BIT-like / nudge unit teams.
-Our job was to use a wide range of analytical techniques (some AI-related), data sources, Randomized Control Trial (RCT) techniques, and other behavioral techniques to manage bank credit loss exposure and optimize lending program performance.
+My experience includes behavioral economics and operating leadership in large banking and consumer products organizations.
+I have led behavioral economics integrated, nudge unit teams.
+I also led operating divisions that integrated nudge unit-like teams and cultures.
+Naturally, I was VERY fortunate to be surrounded by many talented, dedicated people!
+We used a wide range of analytical techniques (some AI-related), data sources, Randomized Control Trial (RCT) techniques, and other behavioral techniques to manage bank credit loss exposure and optimize lending program performance.
+We used the same techniques to optimize the customer experience and deliver long-term growth.
 We were large enough that we had our own testing operation, which meant we had dedicated customer agents trained for behavioral testing.
-We also had systems designed to integrate results with the test design parameters.
+We also had systems designed to quickly integrate results with the test design parameters.
+In my career, I have managed or overseen thousands of RCTs.
 These were some of the coolest jobs I ever had!

 Seek unique data about your customers.
 This could be an insight from existing data or it could be new and unique data.

 There is a balance between the data scientist and data collection.
 In general, you want to keep your data scientists focused on building customer insight via the data.
 The data scientist should not spend too much time collecting and preparing the data.